-When we tell people that we don’t have a mortgage for our house, their reaction often is disbelief.
-If we add that we don’t have a mortgage for ANY of the three properties we own, the disbelief transforms into confusion.
-How is it possible?
-Read on if you are interested to learn how to save to pay for a house in CASH.
+When we tell people that we donât have a mortgage for our house, their reaction often is disbelief.
+Some people choose to build a property portfolio without relying heavily on debt financing.
+How is it possible to do it without these funds?
+Read on if you are interested to learn how to save to pay for a house in CASH.Â

 A mortgage is a common practice

 Yes, it is probably true that the most common practice is to mortgage your house when you are looking for a way to enter the housing market.
-Houses are expensive and normally you don’t have a few hundreds of thousands of dollars just lying around.
+Houses are expensive and normally you donât have a few hundreds of thousands of dollars just lying around.
 For a lot of us, getting a mortgage seems to be the only way to get a house.
 Well, of course, you could rent.
-But most people consider paying rent as ‘flushing money through the toilet’.
+But most people consider paying rent as âflushing money through the toiletâ.
 In contrast, buying your own property is seen as investing.
 Your property will become worth more, so you will be able to benefit from that as a homeowner.

-How we saved enough money to pay our houses in CASHUnfortunately, there are a lot of problems with this way of looking at the housing market.
+Unfortunately, there are a lot of problems with this way of looking at the housing market.
 We tend to neglect a lot of costs associated with a mortgage, such as commission, the often obligatory life insurance, the monthly interest, and fines for repayment of the principal.
-Another big problem is that banks often don’t allow you to rent out your house if there is a mortgage.
+Another big problem is that banks often donât allow you to rent out your house if there is a mortgage.
 So much for full ownership!

 The best mortgage is no mortgage